jellboeck/TriviaGame/README.md

 ### Question Result:

-Lets the use know if they answered the question correctly or not.
+Lets the user know if they answered the question correctly or not.
 Reveals the answer for incorrect selections.
 The game advances to the next question automatically after 3 seconds.

 ![Image of the question result](/Assets/Images/question-result.PNG)